 Eligibility and Admissions

-Students currently enrolled in graduate programs at the University of Washington may apply during or after their first year of graduate study.
+Students currently enrolled in graduate programs at the University of Washington may apply during their first year of graduate study to complete the program during their second year (Ph.D. students are welcome to complete the program over multiple years).
 Only UW graduate students are eligible to apply for this certificate.

 *Please note, effective 2017-18: the International Development Certificate Program is primarily designed for UW graduate students outside of the Evans School.
 Evans School MPA students interested in pursuing a transcriptable option in international development are encouraged to pursue the International Development Program Option, which may be completed within the 72 credits required for the MPA degree.
 Evans School MPA students may apply for the International Development Certificate Program, however, completion of both the MPA and certificate prorgram will require 84 or more total credits (as no more than 6 credits can be shared between one's degree program and certificate program).
 Evans School students are encouraged to consult with Student Services staff with any questions.